Nostr Verification

 Any client can then make a request to https://<domain>/.well-known/nostr.json?name=<local>.
 The response maps a set of names to public keys used in other nostr events.
 Clients can indicate to users that the public key is attributed to the given domain.
 This is useful to associate a public key to a known identity.
 For example you can find mine at https://ben.campbells.io/.well-known/nostr.json.

 This file is a JSON object with two properties.
 The first is the “names” property which maps a user name to a public key.
-This key must be provided in a hexidecimal format.
-If you have a bech32 key you can use https://nostrcheck.me/converter/ to convert your idnetifer into an hex format.
+This key must be provided in a hexadecimal format.
+If you have a bech32 key you can use https://nostrcheck.me/converter/ to convert your identifier into an hex format.

 In addition, you can provide relays to associate with the public key.
 This is useful for clients to use a identifier like benc@ben.campbells.io to determine which relays to pull events from.